NathanLoPresto/orserstim/README.md

 ## Quick Start

 1. Install with pip STATE THIS IS AT CMD LINE.
 EXPECT YOU MIGHT NEED ADMIN.
 SPECIFY.
+2. WHAT AM I SUPPOSED TO INSTALL?
+WHAT PACKAGE?

 ```
 pip install PACKAGE_NAME